rdkcentral/rdk-halif-test-deepsleep_manager/docs/pages/l2_module_test_specification_template.md

 ## Overview

-This document describes the level 2 testing suite for the <component> module.
+This document describes the level 2 testing suite for the module.

 ### Acronyms, Terms and Abbreviations